Dr Lawrence & Elsie Mackie Memorial Trusts

 - Make sure the application arrives on time

 How is funding allocated?

-Funding is managed by a Board of Trustees of five members (currently Elaine Hills, Peter Jager, Marie Kidd, Mary Massey and Don Farquhar).
-The board meets in July annually to review applications and determine who will receive funding.
+Funding is managed by a Board of Trustees of five members (currently Don Farquhar, Peter Jager, Mary Massey, Robin Spencer and Robyn Williams).
+The board meets once every two years (during July) to consider applications.

 How do I apply?

 To apply, register as a grant applicant, login and complete the online application form in our online grants portal or download a hard copy application form and post it in or drop it off to one of our Council Offices.
 Note that applications are open from 1 - 30 June 2023.